salesforce/anypoint-client-go/authorization/README.md

-# Go API client for authenticate
+# Go API client for authorization

 Description of the Authentication API